Testing IVD Medical Instrument Feasibility During Development

 - Identifies cost-benefit tradeoffs

-Reducing time-to-market and lowering development costs are critical to successful medical device product development.
+Reducing time-to-market and lowering development costs are critical to successful IVD medical instrumentation development and design.
 Medical device manufacturers welcome off-the-shelf (OTS) technologies as a viable option to developing new instrument architecture more cost effectively.

 KMC Systems has successfully incorporated OTS technologies that provide usable solutions with a broad spectrum of footprints and configurations across many chemistry processes and diagnostic technologies.
 With the designs proven and verified, KMC has been able to reduce custom development, testing, and integration costs of medical device product development.